felixbade/assistant/README.md

 ## In the future
 - Install on your computer as a light-weight Chrome app
-- Customize the assistant’s brief in the promptp
+- Customize the assistant’s brief in the prompt